MaxKruse/go-lmstudio-website/README.md

 For LLMs to use, in my personal testing with an RTX 4070 12GB, I conclude the following models to work well:

+- qwen2.5-7b-instruct (the currently best performing one)
 - granite-3.1-8b-instruct
 - internlm2_5-20b-chat

-Other models might work, but flaky tool_chain usage has been observed.
+Other models might work, but flaky tool_chain usage has been observed, especially in Mistral models.
+The current hard-coded system prompt is designed to work with qwen2.5-7b-instruct.

 ## Todo Goals